rFlex/SCRecorder/README.md

 // You can read the recordSegments easily without having to merge them AVAsset *recordSessionAsset = [recordSession assetRepresentingRecordSegments];

-// Record in slow motion!
-recordSession.videoTimeScale = 4;
+// Record in slow motion! (you need to set a high framerate if you want the video to appear smooth :) ) recordSession.videoTimeScale = 4;

 // Get a dictionary representation of the record session